- Is Speed Adviser likely to distract the driver?

 - Ensure the phone's date, time and time zone are set correctly.
 If possible, elect to have these set automatically.

-- For Android devices go to Settings then tap on General management then select Data usage and check that Mobile data is turned on.
+- For Android devices go to Settings then tap on Connections, select Data usage and ensure Mobile data is turned on.

 - For iPhones go to Settings, tap on Mobile and check that Mobile Data is turned on.

-- For Android devices go to Settings then tap on Connections and check Wi-Fi is turned on.
+- For Android devices go to Settings then tap on Connections and ensure Wi-Fi is turned on.

 - For iPhones go to Settings then tap on Wi-Fi and check it’s turned on.